geleto/cascador-ai/README.md

   `,
 });

-// To use the tool, provide it to an LLM renderer: const agent = create.TextGenerator({
+// To use the tool, provide it to an LLM component: const agent = create.TextGenerator({
   model: openai('gpt-4o'),
   tools: { summarize: loggingSummarizer },